nyorain/vil/docs/own/workstack.md

 	- [x] Add imgui list clipper to tables and show *whole* captured data again
 	- [ ] figure out upside-down issue with iro.
 Flip y based on used viewport?
-	      I guess other games just flip the viewport, that's why they did not need it
+	      I guess other games just flip the viewport, that's why they did not need it {partially solved}
 		- [ ] add "y-up-mode" to options.
 Can be any of the 3-axis-plus-directions
 			  by default for vertex input: y-up is y-up (although many models have z-up) default for vertex output: y-down is y-up (except when viewport is negative, then y-up is y-up).
-	- [x] Make vertices selectable
+	- [ ] Make vertices selectable.
+I.e. via mouse click in debugger
-	- [ ] Draw selected vertex
+	- [ ] Draw selected vertex via point
-	- [ ] Allow to select specific vertex (either input or output) in debugger
+	- [x] Allow to select specific vertex (either input or output) in debugger
 	- [ ] Allow to choose display style
-		- [ ] solid (single-colored or shaded) vs wireframe
+		- [x] solid (single-colored or shaded) vs wireframe
+		- [x] add simple triangle-normal-based lighting (sh9 based or something)
 		- [ ] color using another input.
 		- [x] allow not clearing background of canvas, draw on blurred ui directly? looks kinda neat as well.
 Should probably be checkbox
+		- [ ] allow to render wireframe *and* shaded view.
+		- [ ] some more shading options?
+Allow to select a hdri and roughness?
 	- [ ] allow to modify canvas size.
 I.e. make vertically resizeable
-	- [ ] Explicitly allow to modify what is used as position input?
+	- [ ] (low prio) Explicitly allow to modify what is used as position input?
+	- [ ] Fix Recenter for top-level AccelStruct view
 	- [ ] Allow to explicitly toggle between perspective and non-perspective projection?
 	- [ ] make perspective heuristic more robust, caused issues in past.
-	- [ ] Add arcball camera controls (allow both or allow to toggle via ui)
+	- [x] Add arcball camera controls (allow both or allow to toggle via ui)
 	- [ ] later: Make vertex list properly page-able, allow to see *everything* without random size restrictions
 	    - [ ] For this to properly work with vertex input, we might need an indirect